 “I liked what Emily was saying in the comments.
 Her energy.
 Her enthusiasm,” Cavanagh said.

-Endsley was looking to pivot into a customer success position, and Cavanaugh had a customer success position open.
+Endsley wanted to pivot into a customer success position, and Cavanaugh had one open.
 Yes, the same designation Cavanagh hired Scott to fill.
 The company has multiple customer success positions.

 And, when someone gets hired, Burns makes sure everyone in her network knows by stamping on each candidate's #HireThisHuman graphic card, in block-red letters, the hashtag #Hiredthishuman.

 Cavanagh says Burns is one of her go-tos when she needs to fill a job opening.

 How #Hypethishuman Started

 #HireThisHuman was gaining traction, but something was missing.

 “I saw the need for another type of shoutout,” Burns explained.

 Other LinkedIn users are just as talented but aren't getting the recognition.
 Some LinkedIn members are looking for jobs but do not want their present employers to find out through a public announcement.